indyjo/bitwrk/README.md

 <pre>
 $ ./bitwrk-client --help
 Usage of bitwrk-client:
-  -bitcoinprivkey="random": The private key of the Bitcoin address to use for authentication -bitwrkurl="http://bitwrk.appspot.com/": URL to contact the bitwrk service at -extaddr="auto": IP address or name this host can be reached under from the internet -extport=-1: Port that can be reached from the Internet (-1 disables incoming connections)
+  -bitwrkurl="http://bitwrk.appspot.com/": URL to contact the bitwrk service at -extaddr="auto": IP address or name this host can be reached under from the internet -extport=-1: Port that can be reached from the Internet (-1 disables incoming connections)